-King County prosecutors rush file attempted rape charge in sexual attack in courthouse restroom
+King County prosecutors rush-file attempted rape charge in sexual attack in courthouse restroom

 Several minutes later, a woman was seen getting off an elevator and entering the alcove, the charges say.

 Two court marshals told police they entered the restroom when they heard yelling.
-A large handbag was on the floor and two sets of shoes in a stall: Large men’s shoes pointing toward the toilet and women’s shoes pointing the other way, say charging papers.
+A large handbag was on the floor and two sets of shoes in a stall: large men’s shoes pointing toward the toilet and women’s shoes pointing the other way, say charging papers.

 After the woman screamed, the marshals forced open the door and saw a naked man with his pants around his ankles and a woman with a bloody nose, trapped in the stall, according to the charges.